EgloDevelopment/EgloEmail/README.md

 > just make sure to create a .env file and fill it in with the correct data, using the example.env file.

 > Docker
-> Run this using the Dockerfile, and make sure to add the enviroment variables specified in the .env
+> Run this using the Dockerfile, and make sure to add the enviroment variables specified in the example.env

 # Hosting